SilentVampR/SilentVampR/README.md

 ## My name is Evgenii (Eugene) Korsunov and I'm web and backend-developer

 ### ✨ About me (shortly) ✨
-40 yo, married, have daughter.
+41 yo, married, have daughter.
 Living at Phuket, Thailand for now.
 Finished Yandex.Praktikum web-developer course.
-More than one year working for development studio as PHP developer on 1C Bitrix CMS
+More than one year working for development studio as PHP/frontend developer on 1C Bitrix CMS
-Looking for work/side-work in that direction.
+Ready for work/side-work in that direction.

 ### 🌱 Yandex.Practicum study projects 🌱